-A monthly showcase of contemporary French cinema, presented by the French Embassy, La Maison Française, and the Avalon Theatre.
-Past titles have included HEADING SOUTH, MICROCOSMOS, & GILLES’ WIFE.
-Films screenings are held at the Avalon and La Maison Française.
+A monthly showcase of contemporary French cinema, presented by the Cultural Service of the Embassy of France and the Avalon Theatre.
+Film screenings are held at the Avalon and the Embassy.

 - online ticketing coming soon -

 Add any amount of money to your Avalon Card– for use at the theater and Café.
 Purchase one now »